Pinworms (2024)

 What happens if pinworms go untreated? ›

 While serious complications are rare, pinworms can lead to: Bacterial infections: When the infected person scratches the anal area, the skin can bleed and become infected.
-Urinary tract infections (UTIs): In females, the worms can travel to the vagin* and cause infections.
+Urinary tract infections (UTIs): In females, the worms can travel to the vagina and cause infections.

 How common are pinworms in adults? ›